-- 28. Once the Registration and Recording Interest Form has been received, it will be processed and placed in hard copy on the register by Table Office Clerks. - 29.
-The contents of the register are available for public inspection.
-An updated online version is placed on the Assembly's website every month and a hard copy can be made available through the Table Office on request. - 30.
-The online version of the register also includes details of the employment of family members (Standing Order 3), the time involved by member in 'registrable activities' (Standing Order 4) and membership of societies (Standing Order 5).
+- 28. Once the form has been received, its details will be published on the online register as soon as possible and a copy of the submitted form itself filed by the Table Office. - 29.
+The content of the register is available for public inspection.
+An updated online version of a Member's register is published on the Senedd's website as soon as possible after a register entry is received, and a compiled register published once a term.
+Copies of the forms submitted by Members can be made available through the Table Office on request. - 30.
+The online register also includes details of the employment of family members (Standing Order 3), the time involved by member in 'registrable activities' (Standing Order 4) and membership of societies (Standing Order 5).